 Resources: Full Option Science System (Delta Education)

-Students begin the sixth grade year with a combination unit, Variables and Electromagnetic Force, which allows them to discover relationships between objects and events by designing and conducting controlled experiments.
-They will also learn about electricity and magnetism by investigating magnetic fields, building a basic circuit, designing an electromagnet, and examining the energy transfers involved.
+Students will begin their 6th-grade year with the Variables unit.
+They discover relationships between objects and events by designing and conducting controlled experiments.
+In each controlled experiment, students work through the steps in the scientific method as they investigate various phenomena.
+The major focus of this unit is the development of science practices as a foundation upon which students will build throughout middle school.
 At the end of the first trimester, students will complete the first of three engineering design challenges.
 These challenges introduce students to the processes involved in engineering a solution to a given challenge.
 In the second unit of study, Diversity of Life, sixth graders learn about characteristics that are common to all living organisms and become familiar with biological structures and functions at different levels of organization.
 Students learn to use microscopes and proper slide preparation techniques to explore several microorganisms.
 Students complete their first year of middle school at ASMS with the Earth History unit.
 They investigate the dynamic processes that wear away and build up the earth’s surface to discover clues about Earth's history.
 Students use their observations and experimental data to make inferences about organisms, environments, and events that occurred over Earth's history.
-They year concludes with field experiences, where students discover a wide variety of organisms and classify them into the appropriate kingdoms, as well as explore form and function in a natural environment.
+The year concludes with field experiences, where students discover a wide variety of organisms and classify them into the appropriate kingdoms, as well as explore form and function in a natural environment.